George Popham

-George Popham (1550–1608) was a pioneering colonist from Maine, born in the southwestern regions of England.
+George Popham (1550–1608) was a pioneering colonist of Maine, born in the southwestern regions of England.
 He was an associate of English colonist Sir Ferdinando Gorges in a colonization scheme for a part of Maine.

 Early life

 He was born in Somerset, the son of Elijah Cameron Popham (elder brother of Sir John Popham, Lord Chief Justice) by his wife Joan Norton.
 George Popham's grandparents lived in St. Donat's Castle and his grandmother, Jane Stradling, was born there.

 Very little is known about his early years, where it appears he may have been a humble merchant.
 Another George Popham traveled to New Guiana with Robert Dudley.
 Through pedigree rolls by nephew Edward Popham and a last will by George Popham, we know some history of the relationships between the Pophams which confirmed that Sir John was George's uncle and Edward Popham's great-uncle.

 Voyage to New England

 Just before the voyage to New England, George was the Customer of Bridgwater Port in Somerset.
 The Customer was the chief customs officer in the port, who collected the customs dues and recorded all entries and exits.